Get Connected To Free Food in Maryland

-Are you looking for food to feed your family during financially difficult times?
+Are you looking for free food to feed your family during financially difficult times?
 You’re not alone.
 Increasing food costs and lost jobs due to COVID-19 are stretching food budgets for families and individuals across Maryland.
 The Maryland Food Bank estimates 1.5 million Marylanders struggle with food insecurity.

 Call 2-1-1 to speak to an Information and Referral Specialist or find a food program near you.
 These are commonly searched food programs and the resources available in Maryland: